 Jackson currently lives and works in Austin, TX where she completed her MFA at The University of Texas at Austin.

-Vocalist, composer, and cultural worker Imani Uzuri composes and researches music that reflects her rural North Carolina roots where she grew up singing Spirituals and line-singing hymns with her grandmother and extended family.
+Composer, librettist, and vocalist Imani Uzuri composes and researches music that reflects her rural North Carolina roots where she grew up singing Spirituals and line-singing hymns with her grandmother and extended family.
 During her residency, Uzuri developed her forthcoming chamber opera, Hush Arbor (The Opera), a mercurial musical meditation exploring themes of death, transcendence, impermanence, and liminality (standing at the threshhold) that will premiere at the Momentary in 2022.
 This work is inspired by hidden gathering places called “hush arbors” created by enslaved African Americans in wooded areas in the American South to secretly worship, commune, and strategize rebellion.

 Flutronix : May 4—10, 2019

 Flutronix, Nathalie Joachim and Allison Loggins-Hull, is two distinguished flutists and composers known for their “unique blend of classical music, hip-hop, electronic programming and soulful vocals reminiscent of neo-R&B stars like Erykah Badu” (The Wall Street Journal).
 During their residency, Flutronix worked on Discourse, a musical conversation across the community to encourage community members to share stories of common experiences across our various identities.

 New York-based choreographer, performance artist, curator, and writer Will Rawls focuses on relationship and transitions between dance and language in order to consider the poetics of blackness, abstraction, and opacity.
 During his residency, Rawls worked on a dance piece exploring cursor movement.